Universe of The Legend of Zelda: 2D world design

 The original Hyrule map was designed to encourage exploration and discovery, requiring up to several hours to navigate.
 The map is nonlinear, so players are free to choose from several unmarked paths, with just a few areas being inaccessible at the start.
-Miyamoto was influenced by The Black Onyx and Ultima, two games that centre around fantasy dungeon crawling.
+Miyamoto was influenced by The Black Onyx (1984) and Ultima (1981), two games that centre around fantasy dungeon crawling.
 The Zelda world was defined by its mazes, hidden rooms and treasures.
 The game's nine dungeons were designed to be difficult to locate, forcing players to uncover the secrets of the map with little help.
 In addition to its underworld, the Hyrule map consists of a large overworld created out of a grid structure that is much larger than can be displayed on a single screen.
 It is 16 blocks wide and eight blocks high and comprises 128 areas.
 Miyamoto said that maps for the game were included in North America: "The maps included various hints, but to be honest, I thought it would be more enjoyable to play the game without any help.
 So we sealed the map, with a message reading 'You should only use the map and strategic tips as a last resort'".
 Players were required to begin their adventure in the centre of Hyrule and use instinct alone to find an old man inside a cave who gives Link a sword and declares, "It's dangerous to go alone!".
 While navigating Hyrule's overworld and its many dangerous enemies, players must eventually find the dungeons, which each feature various enemies, items and a boss.

 The concept of a role-playing game was a new experience for players in the 1980s.
-The gameplay diverged from the fast-paced games typically found in arcades like Super Mario Bros, by offering players an open world to explore, puzzles to solve and a fantasy story that centres on a protagonist embarking on an adventure to save a princess from an evil villain and bring peace to Hyrule.
+The gameplay diverged from the fast-paced games typically found in arcades, or home console games with a similar "infectious energy" to them like Super Mario Bros.
+By offering players an open world to explore, puzzles to solve and a fantasy story that centres on a protagonist embarking on an adventure to save a princess from an evil villain and bring peace to Hyrule.
 The new game concept caused concern with Nintendo's management.
 In 2003, Miyamoto stated in an interview for Superplay magazine: "I remember that we were very nervous, because The Legend Of Zelda was our first game that forced the players to think about what they should do next.
 We were afraid that gamers would become bored and stressed by the new concept".
 During the testing phase, players complained about getting lost inside the game's dungeons, but rather than making the game more simplistic, Miyamoto decided to make it more challenging by removing Link's sword at the beginning of the game and forcing players to locate it.
 He wanted to encourage players to communicate with each other while solving the game's puzzles.